-First, under the current medical malpractice regime, when some practices reduce risk but are not captured by the negligence inquiry hospitals have no incentive to invest in them.
-The problem does not occur under SLUH.
-Under this regime, liability depends only on outcomes.
-This emphasis on outcomes incentivizes hospitals to take any measure that reduces patients harm at a low cost, regardless of the ability to observe such practices or prove them in court.
+First, under the current medical malpractice regime, when some practices reduce risk but are not included in the negligence inquiry, hospitals have no incentive to invest in them.
+Under SLUH, however, liability depends only on outcomes.
+SLUH thus incentivizes hospitals to take all measures that reduce patient harm at a low cost, regardless of whether such measures are seen to be taken or can be proved in court.

 Consider, for example, the response time at an intensive care unit (ICU).
 Patients in the ICU are connected to a monitor that sounds an alarm if the patient’s vital signs cross a threshold.
 The nursing staff‘s response time affects patient outcomes and is easy to monitor and record.
-In such cases, the court might examine only the staff response time to the alarm, ignoring other, less salient circumstances.
+In such cases, the court might examine only the staff response time and ignore other, less salient circumstances.
 In response, nursing staff at the ICU might try to reduce the response time to every alarm, resulting in more harm than good.
 For example, sterilization might be impaired if a nurse abruptly stops a sterilized treatment for one patient to respond quickly to the alarm from another patient’s monitor.
-If liability depends solely on outcome, as is the case under SLUH, nursing staff and physicians will try to minimize adverse events instead of minimizing response time.
+If liability depends solely on outcome, as is the case under SLUH, nursing staff and physicians will try to minimize adverse events instead of response time.

 Second, SLUH eliminates the incentives to adopt defensive practices.
-These practices are supposed to reduce liability risk without affecting patient outcomes at a reasonable cost.
-Since under SLUH, liability is solely determined by patients’ outcomes, physicians will be encouraged only to apply tests and treatments which are likely to (efficiently) affect outcomes.
+These practices are supposed to reduce liability risk at a reasonable cost without affecting patient outcomes.
+Since under SLUH, liability is solely determined by patient outcomes, physicians will be encouraged to prescribe only those tests and treatments that are likely to (efficiently) affect outcomes.

 Third and last, SLUH reduces the disincentive to collect and share information about mistakes.
-Under current medical malpractice law, information about preventable harm and errors might lead to litigation and liability.
-As a result, even though sharing information about mistakes is essential to reduce further mistakes in the future and for healthy communication with the patient, hospitals might refrain from doing so.
+Under current medical malpractice law, information about preventable harm and errors can lead to litigation and liability.
+As a result, even though sharing information about mistakes is essential to reduce future mistakes and for healthy communication with the patient, hospitals may refrain from doing so.
 Under SLUH, sharing information becomes a vital tool to reduce liability.
-While it is true that physicians might still be reluctant to tell their colleagues about their mistakes for reputational reasons, at least the legal system under SLUH works against this tendency instead of encouraging it.
+While it is true that physicians might still be reluctant to tell their colleagues about their mistakes for reputational reasons, the legal system under SLUH works against this tendency instead of encouraging it.

 Adopting SLUH might even indirectly promote patient safety and care.
-Currently, ACS-NSQIP and similar programs are primarily voluntary.
-They are limited to a subset of medical practices and participating hospitals.
+Currently, ACS-NSQIP and similar programs are primarily voluntary and are limited to a subset of medical practices and participating hospitals.
 Nevertheless, the massive amount of information gathered by ACS-NSQIP allows researchers to explore numerous questions regarding care practices, staff management, and risk factors for diseases or complications.
-Under SLUH data will be collected from more hospitals, covering more procedures and risks.
-This trove of information can offer a much more extensive database for future studies, further advancing patients’ safety and care.
+Under SLUH, data will be collected from more hospitals, thus covering more procedures and risks.
+This treasure trove of information will constitute an extensive database for future studies, further advancing patients’ safety and care.

 3.4.2 Reducing Administrative Costs

 The current liability system creates high, often prohibitive, litigation costs for plaintiffs, with increasing costs for defendants as well.
-One reason for this high cost is from the tendency of the plaintiff to sue multiple defendants, including physicians and hospitals.
-Under SLUH, only the hospital is sued, since the individual physician and her or his conduce are irrelevant to the liability regime.
+One reason for this high cost is plaintiffs’ tendency to sue multiple defendants, including physicians and hospitals.
+Under SLUH, only the hospital is sued, since the individual physician and her or his conduct are irrelevant.